symfony/symfony-docs/book/part5.rst

 mind.

 Let's separate the template code from the logic by adding a new layer: the
-controller: *The controller mission is to generate a Response based on the information conveyed by the client Request.*
+controller: *The controller's mission is to generate a Response based on the information conveyed by the client's Request.*

 Change the template rendering part of the framework to read as follows::